mckayjalex/password-generator/README.md

 ## Description

-This is my Portfolio website with a navigation bar in the top right corner with a section about me and a section for my work.
-Also has a footer at the bottom of the page with links to some important places.
-I will be constanly adding to this with my most recent work.
-I will also be trying to keep my resume, linkinin and github all up to date.
+This website is a simple pasword generator. click on the generate button and fill in all the prompts and a desired password will be printed to the screen.
+The application wont continue if a number isnt entered and/or atleast 1 of the charater types is selected.

 ## Screenshot